Rock n Roll (Avril Lavigne song): Synopsis

 The music video opens with a promo for Sony Xperia Z1 with a reference to one of Lavigne's earliest hits "Sk8er Boi" during which the singer paraphrases the song's lyrics on the phone.
-As she hangs up, the phone screen shows the opening scene of the storyline, where Lavigne is dressed in camouflage, helmet and bandolier, dancing in front of a diner and a vehicle.
+As she hangs up, the phone screen shows the opening scene of the storyline, where Lavigne is dressed in camouflage, helmet and bandolier, dancing in front of a diner and a vehicle (a modified purple 1970 Dodge Challenger).
 The theme of the video revolves around the singer and her crew taking on the mission of "Saving Rock N Roll."
 An attack by bear and shark crossbreed hybrids called the "bearsharks" threatens humans and the existence of Rock N Roll.
 The bearshark kills off Billy Zane.
-In a diner, Lavigne is chatting with Danica McKellar.
+In a diner, Lavigne is chatting with her friend Winnie, played by Danica McKellar.
 Lavigne shreds the waitress's outfit to make her look more "Rock n Roll", then she notices the bearshark in disguised form and fights him.
 He throws a baby doll at her, which she deflects.
 The bearshark gets away after distracting Lavigne and her crew with a lobster.

 After defeating the lobster, the singer, Winnie and their dog follow the bearshark.
 During the car chase, the drunken dog crashes into a tree, dying.
-After an argument between Lavigne and McKellar, they mourn the dog, and share a kiss, with a voiceover by Lavigne talking about the kiss.
-During the dog's funeral, Lavigne unlocks a magical guitar from his casket, which she uses to play the song's guitar hook in the front yard of a church, then she uses it to slay the bearshark, who finally appears in his real form.
-After her victory, Lavigne gets a thumbs up from Billy Zane, who launches vertically into the sky on a Segway.
+After an argument between Lavigne and Winnie, they mourn the dog, and share a kiss, with a voiceover by Lavigne talking about the kiss.
+During the dog's funeral, Lavigne unlocks a guitar equipped with a sawblade from his casket, which she uses to play the song's guitar hook in the front yard of a church, then she uses it to slay the bearshark, who finally appears in his real form.
+After her victory, Lavigne gets a thumbs up from the ghost of Billy Zane, who launches vertically into the sky on a Segway.
 She smiles and lifts her guitar overhead.
 The scene turns into a drawing and the credits roll.